verfolgen/HealthApp/README.md

 # Healthapp
-**The application for the accounting of medicines (drugs)** **In package 'registrastion' implements the authorization logic, in'drug' and 'user' - is entity for app, in 'email' the logic of email confirmation and 'security' config security app.**
+**The application for the accounting of medicines (drugs).**
+**Еhe project has the following packages:
+-'registrastion' implements the authorization logic;
+- 'drug' and 'user' - is entity for app;
+- 'email' the logic of email confirmation;
+- 'security' config security app.**
 ### Backend
 - Spring Boot
 - Liquibase